Student and Parent FAQ

 Yes, but in most cases, the volunteers running the program will coordinate for students to get their hands on a steno machine to borrow during the six to eight weeks of the program.

 How is A-to-Z associated with Project Steno?

 There is no formal connection between NCRA’s A-to-Z Program and Project Steno.
 Project Steno requires the completion of an introduction-to-steno program.
-NCRA’s A-to-Z program is one such program.
+Project Steno’s Basic Training is one program; NCRA’s A-to-Z program is another such program.

-A student who completes court reporting school in two to three years, which is about the time frame for successful students, the cost is generally in the $25,000 to $30,000 range OVERALL.
+A student who completes court reporting school in two to three years, which is about the time frame for successful students, the cost is generally in the $20,000 range including tuition, equipment and fees.
 However, a major component of Project Steno is to reduce that cost through tuition assistance.

-How long does it take to complete court reporting school?
+How long does it take to complete school?

 What is the purpose of Project Steno?

-Quite simply, the concept is to ensure that more qualified students enroll in court reporting school so that more court reporters complete school and enter the workforce.
-Project Steno aims to reduce the cost of court reporting education for qualified students.
+Quite simply, the concept is to ensure that more qualified students enroll in school so that more court reporters/captioners complete school and enter the workforce.
+Project Steno aims to reduce the cost of education for qualified students.
 It will provide guidance and mentoring to students to help them get through school.